JacobSmxth/Cybersecurity_Projects/Password_generator/README.md

 Currently, I'm just printing to the console because I haven't figured out how to get a message to pop up or for a label to change.

-importing pyperclip to make it copy straight to clipboard
+importing pyperclip to make it copy straight to clipboard While testing this, I realized this doesn't guarantee that each checked item will be in the phrase.
+So, I will have it check the password to see if it contains at least one of each character type selected.

+Made a function to validate it, then made a loop that continues until a valid password is generated.

+I also found the password was copying without press the copy password function.

+I found after some searching that the "command=" actually automatically runs the command because it expects a function, not the result of a function call.
+So to counter this, I wrap it in an anonymous function.